circlewealth/Circle-Wealth-Dashboad/DEPLOYMENT.md

 This project consists of:
 - A React frontend built with Vite
 - An Express.js backend API
-- SQLite databases for data storage
+- PostgreSQL database for data storage

 ## Deploying to Render